-The beginning of 1394 according to Persian calendar, still haftsin (Nowruz-set tables) enlivening restaurants and hotel halls all over the country, marked my third trip to the Islamic Republic.
+The beginning of 1394 according to the Persian calendar, still haftsin (Nowruz-set tables) enlivening restaurants and hotel halls all over the country marked my third trip to the Islamic Republic.

 The first few days of this recent trip I stayed in Tehran to finally tour around the capital, and my wanderings brought me to the opulent and extravagant mansions where the Pahlavi family liked to boast their wealth.
 While walking along the beautiful tree-lined boulevard leading to the Green Palace, I stumbled on a greatly gifted disabled painter whose nature-filled paintings caught my attention straight away.
 I was choosing which painting to buy and when I was finally about to grab mine, a guy arrived and literally snatched it from under my nose.
 No problem, I said, I’ll take another one.
 As he didn’t have any ready, he told me that by the time I would go visit the palace and come back, the painting would be finished.
 We set the deal, I did my sightseeing, came back and the painting was ready.
 “It will dry in one day!” he told me.